Designing InterVarsity’s Web Strategy

 Grow in faith

-See national opportunities like global trips, conferencing, national leadership institute
+See national opportunities like global trips and conferences.

 Ministry Partners